lukadvisor/TGI_scripts/README.md

 ```shell script
 python run_crawler.py aldisued
 ```
+Now you can write data from .csv into database.
+Before doing so, you have to create a .env containing CLIENT_ID, CLIENT_SECRET etc. (see .env_example for reference).
+The value of these variables must remain secret, so the .env SHOULD NEVER be committed.

-To write data from .csv file into database:
+After that, to write data from .csv file into database:
 ```shell script
 python write_to_db_v1.py aldisued
 ```